Tilicho Lake Trek- 11 days

 Tilicho Lake trek is a challenging trek.
 The initial part of the trail is moderate and gets steep & trodden as you gain elevation.
 The trail ascends and descends, following lush forests and uneven foothills.
 Many steep sections require a lot of energy and stamina, and you must maintain your pace while walking for 6 to 7 hours daily.
 Following a bustling trekking route, you'll turn to the less-crowded trail that leads to Tilicho Lake.

 For seven to eight days, you'll be above 3,000 meters.
 If your body does not acclimatize, you may get altitude sickness.
 Our Tilicho Lake itinerary has acclimatization days that ensure the trip's safety.
 The region is remote, above Manang Village, and you'll walk past huge pastures and glacial paths.
-The trail may be covered with heavy snow above the Tilicho Base Camp (As per the weather condition).
+The trail may be covered with heavy snow above the Tilicho Base Camp (As per the weather conditions).
 Apart from the altitude sickness risks and rough terrain, the services in the tea houses along the trail are very minimal.
 It keeps challenging your mind.
 You have to spend many days without the bare minimum of modern comforts.
-The Tilicho Lake trekking pushes you to survive in less.
+The Tilicho Lake trek pushes you to survive in less.
 With good health and fitness, you need endurance and stamina too.
 Keep yourself hydrated and eat a balanced diet to maintain energy.

 Best Season To Do Tilicho Lake Trekking